apie-lib/apie-lib-monorepo/packages/ai-instructor/README.md

 ```

 ### Requirements
-You need a valid ollama service running (in Docker or locally).
-It should also work with OpenAI.
+You need a OpenAI key or a valid ollama service running (in Docker or locally).

 ### Setup
-The simplest standalone setup is using ```AiInstructor::createForCustomConfig()```:
+The simplest standalone setup is using any of the static methods in ```AiInstructor```:

 ```php
 // ollama